kiralynicole/Nutrition_Project/README.md

 - **Enhanced Scalability**: New types of notifications and observers can be added without significant changes to existing code, thanks to the modular nature of the pattern.

 - **Immediate Updates**: This pattern allows for real-time updates, which is critical for ensuring that all users receive timely notifications about sales, enhancing their engagement and satisfaction

+# Tested Application

+### User Service

+The `UserService` class provides functionalities for managing users within the system.
+It includes methods for creating, updating, and deleting users, as well as retrieving user information.
+Additionally, it features a method for administering sales promotions across the platform.

+#### Implementation Details

+The `UserService` class is implemented in the `UserService.java` file within the `service` package.
+It utilizes the `UserRepository` for database interactions and the `NotificationService` for handling notifications.

+### Product Service

+The `ProductService` class handles the management of products available on the platform.
+It allows for the creation, updating, and deletion of products, as well as retrieving product information by ID or name.

+#### Implementation Details

+The `ProductService` class is implemented in the `ProductService.java` file within the `service` package.
+It interacts with the `ProductRepository` for database operations.

+### Order Service

+The `OrderService` class is responsible for managing orders placed by users.
+It provides functionalities for creating, updating, and deleting orders, as well as retrieving order details.
+Additionally, it allows for fetching the user associated with a specific order.

+#### Implementation Details

+The `OrderService` class is implemented in the `OrderService.java` file within the `service` package.
+It interacts with the `OrderRepository` for database operations.

+## Running the Tests

+To run the tests for the tested application, follow these steps:

+1. Ensure that you have all the necessary dependencies and configurations set up for your testing environment.
+2. Navigate to the directory containing the test files.
+3. Run the test suite using your preferred testing framework or tool.

+### Test Environment

+- **Framework:** JUnit 5
+- **Dependencies:** Mockito, Spring Boot Test
+- **Execution:** Command line or IDE integration

 ## Join Our Wellness Odyssey